-In the early 1970s, disagreeing with Billie Jean King’s demands regarding equal pay for women, he started criticising women’s tennis in the most provocative way, probably with the goal of getting attention.
-“A women’s place is in the kitchen and the bedroom – and not necessarily in that order”, would remain one of the famous statements that earned him the nickname “male chauvinist pig”.
+In the early 1970s, disagreeing with Billie Jean King’s demands about equal pay, he started criticising women’s tennis in the most provocative way, probably with the goal of getting attention.
+“A women’s place is in the kitchen and the bedroom – and not necessarily in that order”, would remain one of the famous statements that earned him then nickname “male chauvinist pig”.

 Eventually, aged 55, he decided to challenge Billie Jean King in her prime to prove the superiority of men’s tennis but she had declined so far and had no intention of facing him.

 Born in 1942, the Australian was considered as the best women’s tennis player of all time.
-Her long reach and great ability to move made her serve-and-volley game lethal in those days.
-Her physical strength was a big asset and allowed her to produce very effective overheads.
+Her long reach and great ability to move made her serve and volley game lethal in those days.
+Her strength was a main asset and allowed her to produce very effective overheads.

-In 1970, Margaret Court completed the first singles Grand Slam of all four slams in one year and by the time she played Riggs in May 1973, she had captured 22 major crowns in singles.
-She is still the only woman in history to have completed two “Grand Slam Boxed Sets” (winning all the Grand Slams in singles, doubles and mixed doubles), once as an amateur, and a second time as a professional.
+In 1970, Margaret Court completed the first singles Grand Slam of all four slams in one year and by the time she played Riggs in May 1973 she had captured 22 major crowns in singles.
+She is still the only woman in history to have completed two “Grand Slam Boxed Sets” (meaning winning all the Grand Slams in singles, doubles and mixed doubles), once as an amateur, and a second time as a professional.

 The match took place in Ramona, California, in a remote area close to San Diego.
 Ray Watt, an important real estate developer and main sponsor of the event, owned vacant lots for sale there and he hoped that celebrities attracted by the event would buy his vacant lots and construct glorious vacation homes.

 Bobby Riggs had been stirring the pot about women’s tennis for a while.
-In 1973, he stated that women’s tennis was inferior and that even at his current age of 55, he could still beat any of the top female players.
+In 1973, he stated that the female game was inferior and that even at his current age of 55 he could still beat any of the top female players.
 Originally, Riggs aimed at Billie Jean King, whom he called “the sex leader of the revolutionary pack”.

 “If she can’t beat a tired old man, she doesn’t deserve half her dough.”

 King did not take the bait.
 She knew how much was at stake: if she was to lose, her cause would be lost.
-The risks were too high.
+Risks were too high.

 As Court was still winning most of the tournaments she participated in, and Riggs was still talking, the excitement started to grow.
 So did the pressure on Court’s shoulders.